divyakoyy/divyakoyy.github.io/_news/announcement_2.md

 ---
 layout: post
-date: November 2021
+date: June 2021
 inline: true
 ---

-We presented an abstract at [MLCB](https://sites.google.com/cs.washington.edu/mlcb2021/home) on [scGraphReg](https://drive.google.com/file/d/1Ys8D78MYTNyL545SxNSk9svxa5d7rrq9/view?usp=sharing), a model which learns gene regulation in single cells using multiomics and chromatin interactions.
+Our paper on [playing codenames with language graphs and word embeddings](https://www.jair.org/index.php/jair/article/view/12665) is accepted to Journal of Artificial Intelligence Research.